thomaskokholm/arkanoid/README.md

 npm install && npm start
 ```

-Or download latest release here:
+Or download prebuild Arkanoid from [releases](https://github.com/thomaskokholm/arkanoid/releases) and open the index.html file in your browser.